tmtsoftware/csw/docs/src/main/services/logging.md

 @@@note

 This page explains local logging only.
-To understand centralized logging facility refer to @ref:[this page](../commons/logging_aggregator.md).
+To understand centralized logging facility, refer to @ref:[this page](../commons/logging_aggregator.md).

 @@@